codemagic-ci-cd/codemagic-sample-projects/integrations/sonarqube_integration_demo_project/Android_Sonar/README.md

 }
 ```

-Let’s define the build pipeline script in the codemagic.yaml file for both the Android project.
+Let’s define the build pipeline script in the codemagic.yaml file for the Android project.

 #### Android Project
 ```